aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/cell/_index.md

 ### getBoolValue() {#getBoolValue--}

+<b>@deprecated.</b> Please use the 'boolValue' property instead.
 Gets the boolean value contained in the cell.

 ```javascript
 getBoolValue() : boolean;